bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/twiddler.jpg" width="15%" align="right">
 # Twidor - teaches typing on the Twiddler

-Twidor teaches typing on the [Twiddler](https://twiddler.tekgear.com), a chording keyboard shown on the right.
+Twidor is a desktop application that teaches typing on the [Twiddler](https://twiddler.tekgear.com), a chording keyboard shown on the right.
 A chord is formed by pressing several keys together, like playing a "chord" on a piano.